feiut/LC/README.md

-LeetCode Note started from 1/1/2019
+LeetCode (LintCode) Note started from 1/1/2019